What is the Nissan Ariya?

 One difference here is that the system is called e-Pedal Step, so the car will creep slightly in traffic like a normal automatic car, which just adds that little bit of functionality.
 The Ariya simplicity itself to drive in town, and feels narrower than some of the competition - again, good for threading through traffic.

-Battery, range and charging
+Nissan Ariya battery, range and charging

 Buyers are able to choose from 63kWh or 87kWh battery packs.
 The figures refer to the actual usable capacity rather than the overall size, so while the smaller pack may seem only fractionally bigger than the one offered in the 62kWh LEAF, the actual usable capacity of the LEAF pack is 56kWh.